 A career as a Marine Engineer is a dream career for many.
 It’s difficult to get into this career as it is highly competitive.
-Salaries are excellent.
-You could be earning 5 lacs plus a month before you turn 30 or may be 35.
+The salaries are excellent.
+You could be earning 5 lacs plus a month before you turn 30 or maybe 35.
 If you are wise, you will be able to save loads of money – crores to be precise if you work for about 15 years on-board.

 But life on-board is tough.
 All the glamour and glitz are for the cruise ships.
 You might get work opportunities on oil tankers which pay you higher but then there’s nothing much to enjoy life.
 It’s pretty boring actually.
 Work is monotonous.
 You do the same thing day after day.

 Sailing on the sea for a long time has a psychological impact too.
 Staying away from your family for months does have its toll on your mind.

 So, it is extremely important to understand whether you are fit for such a career.
 Does your personality suit the rigours of the job of a Marine Engineer?
 Do you have the aptitude to study Marine Engineering?

 To get appropriate answers to the questions, it is crucially important to take the help of professional counsellors.
 Do you know about yourself?
 Are you sure?
 Maybe, but taking unbiased career counseling can open up a lot of information about your own self.
 That will help you to decide whether Marine Engineering is for you or not.
 You can also avail of our counselling services online.

 - Top Medical Courses Without NEET

 - Ultimate Guide to Build a Carrer in Healthcare Management

 - A-Z Guide on How to Get into IIT